dangerbot3pic/dangerbot3pic.github.io/_posts/2020-07-09-tech-blog-A-Simple-Trading-Strategy.md

 | Exponential Moving Average | -1019.94 | -34.67 | 20
 | Buy and Hold | NA | 3.77 | 1

 The results paint a grim picture.
-A Moving Median/Average strategy underperforms compared to a buy and hold strategy and suggests that a strategy that involves buying when a stock looks like it is about to move up and selling before it looks to be moving down significantly isn't protifable.
+A Moving Median/Average strategy underperforms compared to a buy and hold strategy and suggests that a strategy that involves buying when a stock looks like it is about to move up and selling before it looks to be moving down significantly isn't profitable.
 Clearly more there is more to making money from the stock market.